 In understanding the different types of pages on a website that might be selected at deeplinks, the patent tells us more about how it may categorize pages, and cluster links on a site, and identify different action-based deeplinks that might go with those pages, and how user interaction information might be collected.
-If you are interested in how a search engines might categorize pages from a site, and cluster links to them, it is interesting how it is done, and the patent does provide details.
+If you are interested in how a search engine might categorize pages from a site, and cluster links to them, it is interesting how it is done, and the patent does provide details.

 In addition to deeplinks that are based upon actions, the patent refers to what they call “traditional deeplinks.
 These type of deeplinks don’t rely upon actions that might be associated with specific webpages, such as booking a reservation or contacting someone, or downloading software.
 They may be found in other ways, such as by tracking user clicks from search results on a site.
 The patent tells us:

 Based on such click data, the search engine server may identify the hyperlinks that correspond with the most-clicked deeplinks and only those hyperlinks considered by the link cluster component.
-For instance, only the hyperlinks that correspond with deeplinks that have received a threshold number of clicks or that have a threshold click-through rate (i.e., the percentage of search results for the web page that have resulted in a click on the deeplink) may be considered.
+For instance, only the hyperlinks that correspond with deeplinks that have received a threshold number of clicks or that have a threshold click-through rate (i.e., the percentage of search results for the web page that has resulted in a click on the deeplink) may be considered.

-It appears that action-based deeplinks may also consider a threshold amount of click through data.
+It appears that action-based deeplinks may also consider a threshold amount of click-through data.
 Also, we are told that a search engine may track how often deeplinks are selected from a search and that may indicate that those hyperlinks should continue to be used as deeplinks.

 Icons and Buttons in Deeplinks